SergejKubat/college/README.md

 # College

-Simple Spring Boot application designed to manage basic information about a college.
+Spring Boot application designed to manage basic information about a college.

 ## Table of Contents